Crypto FAQ: What is a bitcoin?

 This is often a sticking point for some, but really it doesn't need to be.
 Since Bitcoin is a digital currency that you can't hold in your hand, it exists only as a piece of computer code that's an integral and inseparable part of the Bitcoin blockchain.
 You can check your balance at any time using a cryptocurrency wallet, which functions in a way like the banking app on your phone.
 So if you use online banking in any way, you're well on your way to understanding how to use Bitcoin.

-Want a discount on the most secure cryptocurrency hardware wallet on the market?
-Check out Trezor hardware wallets for 10% off!
+Want a recommendation for the most secure cryptocurrency hardware wallet on the market?
+Check out Trezor hardware wallets, where you can also find the same Invity options you know and love!

 So there you have it folks, some answers to some of the most common Bitcoin questions.
 We hope this helps you understand what the hype around Bitcoin is, and more importantly the really interesting and unique innovations this new type of money brings.
 And this article hasn't even touched on other crypto innovations like Ethereum and decentralized finance.
 So even if you aren't sure that crypto will change the world tomorrow, it's still a very interesting way to diversify your portfolio and Invity provides the easiest way to get started with crypto today!